 Sample-size product labeling requirements are identical to those listed above.
 However, local authorities are a bit lenient with this type of product due to the small quantities imported.
-Bulk packed or institutional size products are required to visibly display the contents and ingredients either in the container or package.
+Bulk packed or institutional-sized products are required to visibly display the contents and ingredients on either the outside of the container or on individual items.

 Nutritional labeling is not required by the Ministry of Health at this time.
-However, the U.S. nutrition label needs to be analyzed by the Nutrition Department of the Ministry of Health in order to be accepted.
+However, the U.S. nutrition label needs to be analyzed by the Nutrition Department of the Ministry of Health to be accepted.
 Some locally produced products at the retail level have nutrition facts in English to comply with U.S. regulations due to expectations of exporting to the U.S. market under the Dominican Republic - Central America Free Trade Agreement (CAFTA-DR).
-The current GOES administration is holding discussions with the private sector to make a decision on the use of Guideline Daily Amounts (GDA's) on Front-of-Package labeling.
-USDA and the Department of Commerce have provided guidance and assistance so that a technically sound decision is made that does not affect consumer perception.
+The current GOES administration continues holding discussions with the private sector to decide on the use of Guideline Daily Amounts (GDA's) on Front-of-Package labeling.
+USDA and the Department of Commerce continue providing guidance and assistance so that a technically sound decision is made that does not affect consumer perception.

 The only requirement for shelf life of a product is the expiration and manufacturing date.

-The DGG requires a country of origin certificate for all products that are imported to El Salvador.
+The DGG requires a Country-of-Origin certificate for all products that are imported to El Salvador.